Communist Party of Great Britain (Marxist–Leninist): Foreign policy

-The CPGB-ML supports governments around the world which it considers to be socialist or anti-imperialist, such as those of China, Venezuela, Russia, Cuba, Zimbabwe, and Iran.
+The CPGB-ML supports a number of governments around the world, such as those of China, Venezuela, Russia, Cuba, Zimbabwe, and Iran.
 Delegations from the Chinese, Cuban, Venezuelan, North Korean, and Laotian embassies have attended meetings of the CPGB-ML.

-The party opposes Zionism and has called for the dissolution of the State of Israel, which it labels as an apartheid state.
+The party is Anti-Zionist and has called for the dissolution of the State of Israel, which it calls an apartheid state.
 It called for a defeat of British troops in Iraq and Afghanistan and a movement of direct action and non-cooperation among British working people in order to exert political influence.
-It was one of many anti-war parties which opposed NATO actions in Libya and Syria and supported the governments of Muammar Gaddafi and Bashar al-Assad.
+It was one of many anti-war parties which opposed NATO's 2011 military intervention in Libya and the 2014 United States intervention in Syria and supported the governments of Muammar Gaddafi and Bashar al-Assad.

 In 2011, the CPGB-ML party chairman Harpal Brar visited Libya during the war to express solidarity with the Libyan people in their fight against NATO.
-The CPGB-ML had joined the Stop the War Coalition shortly after the party's formation in 2004, but was ultimately expelled from the coalition.
+The CPGB-ML joined the Stop the War Coalition shortly after the CPGB-ML's formation in 2004, but was ultimately expelled from the coalition.
 The CPGB-ML said that this was due to its attacks on the STWC leadership's positions on Libya and Syria, which it characterised as "pro-imperialist".

 The CPGB-ML's foreign policy stance includes the defence of the legacy of the late ousted President of Zimbabwe, Robert Mugabe.

-The CPGB-ML also supports the government of North Korea and what it called its anti-imperialist stance in April 2013, as well as its opposition to Western efforts to discourage the state from acquiring nuclear weapons.
+The CPGB-ML also supports the government of North Korea and what it called its anti-imperialist stance in April 2013, as well as its opposition to Western efforts to discourage North Korea from acquiring nuclear weapons.

-The CPGB-ML has shown support for the yellow vests movement, which it perceives as a grass-roots working-class movement opposed to capitalism and the European Union.
+The CPGB-ML has shown support for the yellow vests movement in France, which it perceives as a grass-roots working-class movement opposed to capitalism and the European Union.
 In a similar vein, the party supported the Canada convoy protest in late 2021.

 The CPGB-ML regards the 2022 Russian invasion of Ukraine as a defensive war against "state-sanctioned neo-Nazis" and the "spread of Western hegemony".